dotnet/docs/docs/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 But there's a second issue with `HttpClient` that you can have when you use it as singleton or static object in long-running processes, as could be some sort of server.
 In this case, a singleton or static `HttpClient` doesn't handle DNS changes, as explained in this [issue](https://github.com/dotnet/corefx/issues/11224) at the dotnet/corefx GitHub repository.

+However, the issue isn't really with `HttpClient` per se, but with the [default constructor for HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient.-ctor?view=netcore-3.1#System_Net_Http_HttpClient__ctor), because it creates a new concrete instance of <xref:System.Net.Http.HttpMessageHandler>, which is the one that has *sockets exhaustion* and DNS changes issues mentioned above.

-To address the issues mentioned above and to make `HttpClient` instances manageable, .NET Core 2.1 introduced the <xref:System.Net.Http.IHttpClientFactory> interface which can be used to configure and create HttpClient instances in an app.
+To address the issues mentioned above and to make `HttpClient` instances manageable, .NET Core 2.1 introduced the <xref:System.Net.Http.IHttpClientFactory> interface which can be used to configure and create `HttpClient` instances in an app through Dependency Injection (DI).
 It also provides extensions for Polly-based middleware to take advantage of delegating handlers in HttpClient.

 [Polly](http://www.thepollyproject.org/) is a transient-fault-handling library that helps developers add resiliency to their applications, by using some pre-defined policies in a fluent and thread-safe manner.